 GVS: But subsequent revisionist historians argue that the Soviets were worried about instability in Central Asia and that the United States, Saudi Arabia, and Pakistan were conspiring through Afghanistan to make instability.

-Prince: Those revisionist views were not present at that time in 1970’s when Soviets invaded and it seemed at that time that Pakistan was definitely the next target of USSR.
+Prince Turki: Those revisionist views were not present at that time in the 1970s when Soviets invaded and it seemed at that time that Pakistan was definitely the next target of USSR.
 Hence, the then Pakistani President Muhammad Zia-ul-Haq, engaged with King Khalid and Crown Prince Fahd to get a program going to support Pakistan, to prevent the Soviets from invading it.

 GVS: You mentioned General Zia-ul-Haq.
 Did you personally interact with him?